I modified text of a letter promoted by Lutheran Services Carolinas & sent it to my 2 Georgia Senators & my GA-12 representative.

 I find it curious that Syrian men of fighting age have abandoned their country in a time of crisis; American men did no such things during our bloody Civil War.

-A South Carolina Senate committee hearing on proposed legislation to restrict Syrian refugee resettlement included misleading testimony.
+A South Carolina Senate committee hearing on proposed legislation to restrict refugee resettlement included misleading testimony.
 Reporter Eva Moore authored this article published in the Free Times of January 27, 2016.

 And one woman went all in on themes touched on by a number of other speakers.